chrisraro/Giya/TROUBLESHOOTING_GUIDE.md

 2. Verify that the trigger is active on the `redemptions` table
 3. Check the function logic to ensure it's properly retrieving reward points

+### Row Level Security Issues

+1. Verify that RLS is enabled on all tables:
+   - Run the verification script [check_rls_policies_extended.js](file:///c%3A/Users/User/OneDrive/Desktop/giya/check_rls_policies_extended.js)
+   - Check that all tables show "RLS enabled"
+2. Confirm that appropriate policies exist for each table:
+   - Customers should only see their own data
+   - Businesses should only see their own data
+   - Public access should be limited to active records only
+3. If RLS policies are missing, run the script [029_enable_rls_for_discount_and_exclusive_offers.sql](file:///c%3A/Users/User/OneDrive/Desktop/giya/scripts/029_enable_rls_for_discount_and_exclusive_offers.sql)
+4. For detailed policy information, see [RLS_POLICIES_FOR_NEW_TABLES.md](file:///c%3A/Users/User/OneDrive/Desktop/giya/RLS_POLICIES_FOR_NEW_TABLES.md)

 ### QR Code Not Scanning

 1. Verify that the QR code contains the correct redemption ID